 Why should you invest in a mutual bank?

-A mutual bank is an alternative to commercial banks – taking into account, amongst others, business plans or activities to be undertaken by either form (presumably this also takes into account some of the stringent legal requirements put in place for establishing a commercial bank), says Makhubalo.
+A mutual bank is an alternative to commercial banks – taking into account business plans or activities to be undertaken by either form.
+Presumably this also takes into account some of the stringent legal requirements put in place for establishing a commercial bank, says Makhubalo.

-The option of opening a mutual bank can also be advantageous to its members, and, or customers in that it reduces the costs for providing services which isn’t the case with commercial banks, she adds.
+The option of opening a mutual bank can also be advantageous to its members because it reduces the costs for providing services, which isn’t the case with commercial banks, she adds.

-When you deposit funds in a mutual bank, you’re buying an ownership stake in the bank and are entitled to vote at the shareholders’ meeting and appoint directors.
-For instance, you can receive one share for every R1000 you invest.
+When you deposit funds in a mutual bank, you’re buying an ownership stake in the bank and you're entitled to vote at the shareholders’ meeting and appoint directors.
+For instance, you can receive one share for every R1,000 you invest.

-Mutual banks invest conservatively which means these banks are able to avoid some risks (such as market votality) that are faced by commercial banks.
+Mutual banks invest conservatively which means these banks are able to avoid some risks, such as market votality, which commercial banks face.

-You’ll receive the best customer service because workers know they’re serving the owner.
-In addition to that, mutual banks are always smaller and therefore you’ll get all the attention that you need.
+You’ll receive decent customer service because workers know they’re serving the owner.
+In addition to this, mutual banks are always smaller and therefore you're more likely to receive individual attention.

 Because you’re a shareholder you’ll also receive dividends if the bank is doing well.
-However, this depends on the types of shares that you hold.
-Your dividends can be paid monthly, quarterly, half yearly or annually.
+However, this depends on the types of shares you hold.
+Your dividends can be paid monthly, quarterly, bi-annually, or annually.